 Armed with a sound that mixes the rootsy stomp of the Southern states with the trippy swoon of the West Coast, Folk Family Revival make music for rock clubs and rodeos, dive bars and honky-tonks, or campfires and cantinas.
 A throwback to a time when Southern rock and psychedelic music dominated the airwaves, they may be best described as a psychedelic folk-

 country rock and roll band, but they’re not wild about labeling their sound.
 They’d rather let the music do the talking.

-Water Walker, the band’s newest release (due out on Rock Ridge Music on April 7, 2015), includes 12 songs that were weaned and whittled on the road, where the Texas-based band of brothers — featuring Mason, Barrett and Lincoln Lankford, along with family friend Caleb Pace — built up their audience one gig at a time.
+Water Walker, the band’s newest release (due out on April 7, 2015), includes 12 songs that were weaned and whittled on the road, where the Texas-based band of brothers — featuring Mason, Barrett and Lincoln Lankford, along with family friend Caleb Pace — built up their audience one gig at a time.

 After releasing their debut album in 2011, the guys hit the Texas circuit hard, opening shows for legends like Willie Nelson, Merle Haggard, and Wanda Jackson.
 At times called a country band, the young group used the label as motivation to push their boundaries and develop a diverse yet distinctive set.
 Soon their sound was reflective of a variety of genres.
 Some nights they’d have a blues rock feel and others an Americana or folk vibe.
 This wide-ranging experimentation and push to progress helped fuel Water Walker.

 “I’m a huge Dylan fan,” says Mason Lankford, “and I’ve noticed from his live recordings that a song never sounds the same way twice.
 We’ve always been really into that idea, even as we’ve grown.
 We want the song to sound different than it did last week.
 We’ve been changing our songs every day for the last five years, and once we get into the studio, we’ll think about which version worked best and we’ll record it that way.”